spettersson/splunk4patientprivacy/data_onboarding_guide.md

 **Note:**
 - `ÈXTRACT` is a type of field extraction.
 In addition, there are `REPORT` and `TRANSFORMS`.
 Although REPORT and TRANSFORMS only are used for special cases and thus not likely to be useful, it is possible to read about each type and their differences [here](https://docs.splunk.com/Documentation/Splunk/latest/Admin/Propsconf#:~:text=There%20are%20three,in%20transforms.conf.).
 - The regular expression for each `EXTRACT` must include a capturing group.
 Only the portion that matches the capturing group will be assigned as the field value, and the group name will become the field name that can be referenced in a search.
-- No two field extractions can have the exact same group name, as it will result in field collision.
+- No capturing groups can have the same group name (i.e. field names) and that goes for both within the same and separate EXTRACT defintions, as it will result in field collision.
+Note that this is only the case for the same sourcetype, not for different sourcetypes.
 - Full explanation of how a field extraction can be defined with EXTRACT can be found [here](https://docs.splunk.com/Documentation/Splunk/latest/Admin/Propsconf#:~:text=EXTRACT%2D%3Cclass%3E%20%3D%20%5B%3Cregex%3E%7C%3Cregex%3E%20in%20%3Csrc_field%3E%5D).